nashvail/blog/src/pages/blog/better-loader/index.md

 To plot any 2-dimensional curve we need two values, `x` and `y`.
 In our case `time` \[of the day\] and `positionOfTheSun`.
 We collect a set of these values, put them on a graph and this is what we get.

-![Fig. 7: The rising and setting cycle of the sun plotted on a graph.](./images/10.png) Fig. 7: The rising and setting cycle of the sun plotted on a graph.
+![Fig. 7: The rising and setting cycle of the sun plotted on a graph.](./images/10.png)

 The vertical axis or the `y axis` is the Sun’s vertical position in sky and the horizontal axis or the `x axis` represents time.
 As the time entity progresses the “position of the Sun” entity changes its value and repeats the same set of values after 24 hours.